 Moved by Sword; seconded by Rice.
+Motion passed, with abstention by Miyasaka.

 Seman suggested being consistent in the list of agency names in the recommendation.

 Simonds suggested inserting the words, continue to, in the recommendation regarding utilizing the five-year research priorities, as that is what it was based on.